 Summary

 Bachelet emphasizes principles of neutrality and impartiality.
-She supports greater anticipatory and preventive action and use of international and human rights law.
+She supports greater anticipatory and preventative action and use of international and human rights law.
 She champions the UN’s field presence and supports safeguarding humanitarian presence and action amid budget cuts.

 Profile